Proton path reconstruction for pCT using Neural Networks: Results

 \subsection{Error as a function of deviations}

-To understand the origin of this difference in performance between the two methods, Figure~\ref{fig:delta}-(a) illustrates the distribution of $\Delta\theta = (\theta_{out} - \theta_{in})$ for both datasets.
-It clearly shows the difference between the two distributions, where a large fraction of protons are excluded from the Gaussian fit in the MCS case.
-For the full physics simulation the Gaussian approximation is far from ideal; while the cuts based on a Gaussian fit are completely acceptable in the $emstandard$ case, they appear quite arbitrary here.
-In Figure~\ref{fig:delta}-(b) we see a similar result for the distribution of lateral displacement $\Delta x = (x_{out}-x_{in})$, with the Gaussian shape of the $emstandard$ case substituted by an exponential decrease in the $QSPG\_BIC$ distribution.
+To understand the origin of this difference in performance between the two methods, Figure~\ref{fig:delta}-(a) illustrates the distribution of $\Delta\theta = (\theta_{out} - \theta_{in})$ for both $QSPG\_BIC$ and $emsstandard$ datasets.
+The $\sigma$ cut is applied assuming a Gaussian distribution of the signal, but from the figure a difference between the two distributions clearly emerges.
+For the full physics simulation the Gaussian approximation, as employed in the MLP, clearly fails to describe the distribution.
+While the cuts based on a Gaussian fit are acceptable in the $emstandard$ case, they exhibit a large discrepancy with data when the full range of physics processes are included.
+In Figure~\ref{fig:delta}-(b) we see a similar result for the distribution of lateral displacement $\Delta x = (x_{out}-x_{in})$, with the Gaussian shape of the $emstandard$ distribution supplanted by an exponential decrease in the $QSPG\_BIC$ distribution.

+Given this observation and having verified that the \netname approach has the same perfomances as MLP in the context of pure electromagnetic interaction, where MLP is designed to work, from now on we will consider only the results obtained using the $QSPG\_BIC$ physics dataset as a much more realistic representation of clinical pCT scenario.